nuttycream/deeznuts/content/projects/omnichicken.md

 don't know if this is a good idea, but it seems to work, so [wynaut](https://pokemondb.net/pokedex/wynaut)?)

-Here are what they respectively look like:
+Here are what they look like:

 ```c
 // 0 -> line following